How Churches can Overcome a Toxic Culture-

 There are huge numbers of people who attend church consistently who simply do not have their spiritual stuff together.
 Sadly, no one can do this for anyone else.
 It’s something we all have to do for ourselves.
 There is an epidemic of moral compromise in the body of Christ and where moral goodness does exist there tends to be a great deal of life-choking, joy-killing legalism.
 Change is never easy and, in this case, it will require a willingness to take a hard look at our own lives and then repent of things that need repenting including pointless legalism (Colossians 3:5-14, Galatians 2:16, Hebrews 7:19).

-Stop tolerating bad leaders because they deliver results-
+Stop tolerating bad leaders simply because they deliver results-

 This week the lead Pastor at Willow Creek Church in Wheaton stepped down after publicly acknowledging that he “has an intense drive to see results in the ministry”.
 He also disclosed that he “pushes others ruthlessly” to achieve the results he wants.
 Six months of coaching and therapy did nothing to correct his self-confessed leadership deficiencies.
 His predecessor, Bill Hybels was fired after a multitude of women came forward with #metoo stories.
 These stories have become appallingly common in the church world, especially in larger churches.
 It is time we rediscover the fact it is not an act of leadership to bully subordinates and it is possible have excellence without intimidation tactics or sexual misconduct.
 Church has become an industry.
 Pastors who prove they can achieve results (butts in the seats and bucks in the offering plate) are allowed to bully and harass so long as people keep coming, giving and writing five-star-reviews on Yelp.
 Church board members are ultimately responsible for this nonsense.
 Board members and elders need to get their priorities in order and demand more of Pastors (1st Timothy 3:1-13) from a moral and leadership perspective.